What is Ground and Bonding of the Electrical System in your Home or Office?

 The Purpose of Grounding

 Grounding provides a safe, intentional path for stray electrical current to follow directly into the earth.
 This is typically achieved by connecting the electrical system to a grounding electrode, such as a metal rod driven into the soil.
 In the event of a fault, like a loose wire touching a metal appliance casing, grounding directs the dangerous current away from you and safely into the ground, which can prevent severe electric shock.
-This established path allows circuit protection devices to operate quickly and interrupt the flow of electricity.
+This established path allows circuit protection devices to operate quickly and interrupt the flow of electricity, thereby minimizing the duration of exposure to hazardous voltage.

 The Purpose of Bonding